16th Army (RSFSR): Westward advance

-The army became part of the Western Front on February 19, and was renamed the Lithuanian-Belorussian Army on March 13.
-With this redesignation, the army officially became the army of the Lithuanian-Belorussian Soviet Socialist Republic, a Soviet puppet state covering the territory of Lithuania and Belorussia.
 On June 9, it became the 16th Army after it was pushed out of Lithuania after retreating from Panevėžys in the Lithuanian War of Independence.
 Around the same time, the army headquarters was moved forward to Mogilev.
 The army continued to retreat until August, ceding Molodechno and Minsk to Polish troops, and in August took up defensive positions on the line of the Berezina River.
 From August 14, it was commanded by Nikolai Sollogub.
 In September, the army headquarters was relocated back to Smolensk, but moved to Novozybkov from March and May 1920.
 Between March and April 1920, the army fought to capture Mozyr.
 In May, the headquarters moved back to Mogilev.

 Polish-Soviet War

 May Offensive

 From May 14 to June 8, 1920, the army fought in the Western Front counterattack against the Polish Kiev offensive, the May Offensive.
 In the counterattack, planned by front commander Mikhail Tukhachevsky, the 16th Army was to frontally attack the Polish 4th Army at Borisov and Igumen and keep it from moving to reinforce threatened Polish units, while the 15th Army, the main force, would advance southwest towards Molodechno, then wheel around and push the 1st Polish Army into the rear of the 4th, driving them into the Pripet marshes and destroying them there.
 The attack began on May 14, but failed when the Soviet advance was unable to build momentum and the 15th Army was counterattacked and forced into a disorderly retreat at the beginning of June.
 The 16th Army crossed the Berezina and created a bridgehead, but was itself counterattacked and forced to retreat back across the Berezina.